The Cypress Club, Lush Life Playing

 Best to err on the safe side.
 “2200.
 After that I go to Plan B.” I didn’t have a Plan B yet, but what the hell; maybe I could steal an orbital defense fighter or something.
 I’ve done stranger things to get a job done.
 That’s why I’d brought along the blaster.
 Clever plans are all well and good, but superior firepower can sure smooth out the rough edges.

 I was getting too old for this.
-Maybe I should track down that bar girl for real, settle down, raise a dozen kids… I let my mind wander for a minute, then straightened up.
-Time to get back to work.
+Maybe I should track down that bar girl for real, settle down, raise a dozen kids… I let my mind wander for a minute, half-dozing, then realized what I was doing and started walking.
+Daydreams are all well and good, but it was time to get back to work.

 Eddie was in the main bar, watching the money pour in.
 He loves doing that; says it makes him feel warm all over.
 He noticed me, then waved me over to a side room I’d used before.
 I stopped one of the girls to order a coffee, then went on in.

 Sonny Estevez was not the man I’d been hoping to see.
 He was talented and insanely lucky, but had zero common sense.
+Besides, he was far too nervous for my comfort.
 He’d once dumped an entire cargo of synthbots running from a Confederate customs inspection — the only faction in the whole cluster that doesn’t have a law against synths.
 Still, he almost never got caught, and that had its uses… but this job, I needed done by the numbers, and I didn’t have time to babysit.
 I scowled as I sat down.

 Sonny didn’t notice my expression.
 He was too busy dancing to his own private soundtrack.
 I regarded him for a minute, then reached across the table and pulled out one of his earbuds.
 He stopped mid-drumroll, startled.
 I glared at him and opened my mouth to say something cutting when my coffee came in.
 “Fetch Eddie for me, will you, love?”
 I said, not turning.